-Topdressing will occur with over-seeding on sports fields.
+Topdressing - Topdressing will occur in conjunction with over seeding on sports fields.
 Topdressing will not take place in general park areas unless larger areas are re-seeded or if there is a specific need.

 Soil Amendments - Soil amendments will be provided as necessary, in part determined as a course of action resulting from soil testing.
 Soil amendments will add organic material and provide additional nutrients as needed.